SL-Labs/Camel/Components/CXF/README.md

-#Camel
+#Camel-Components-CXF

-This folder contains a collection of Camel Project using CXF
+This folder contains a collection of Project that uses Camel CXF Component

-* Camel-Components : This folder contains a list of Camel Project that shows an example or use case for using the various camel components
+* SOAP : This folder contains a list of Camel Project using CXF Component more specific to SOAP, WSDL Webservices